connormurphy/connormurphy.github.io/_projects/ringcentral.md

 ---
 layout: default
-title: "WhenWeWonder"
+title: "RingCentral"
-type: "Website"
+type: "Website, Art Direction"
-order: 2
+order: 3
 ---
-# When We Wonder
+# RingCentral

 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.